zzonyo/trust-docs-test/source/index.html.md

 # Changelog

-## 1.1.0 【upgrade：add transfer between master account and sub-account; add more order types; add websocket subscription of match orders】
+## 1.1.0 2020-03-05【upgrade：add transfer between master account and sub-account; add more order types; add websocket subscription of match orders】

 ### 1、Added asset transfer function between master account and sub-account on Web and API.
 When using Web, only master account has transfer authority, including transfer master account assets to sub-account and vice versa, but transfers between sub-accounts are not supported; When using API, only API Key of master account has authority for the transfer operations between master and sub account.